-I hereby instruct Fidelity Institutional Retirement Services Company ("Fidelity") as Trustee of The Alaska Airlines, Inc. Pilots Investment and Savings Plan and/or Putnam Fiduciary Trust Company, as Trustee of the Alaska Air Group, Inc. Alaskasaver Plan, the Alaska Airlines, Inc. Flight Attendant 401(k) Plan, the Alaska Airlines, Inc. COPS, MRP and Dispatch 401(k) Plan, the Horizon Air Industries, Inc. Savings Investment Plan and the Horizon Air Industries, Inc. Supplemental Savings Plan (collectively, the "Plans"), to vote as indicated on the reverse side of this card all shares of common stock of Alaska Air Group, Inc. (the "Company") allocated to me in any of the Plans at the 2004 Annual Meeting of Stockholders of the Company and adjournment thereof.
+I hereby instruct Fidelity Institutional Retirement Services Company as Trustee of The Alaska Airlines, Inc. Pilots Investment and Savings Plan and/or Putnam Fiduciary Trust Company, as Trustee of the Alaska Air Group, Inc. Alaskasaver Plan, the Alaska Airlines, Inc. Flight Attendant 401(k) Plan, the Alaska Airlines, Inc. COPS, MRP and Dispatch 401(k) Plan, the Horizon Air Industries, Inc. Savings Investment Plan and the Horizon Air Industries, Inc. Supplemental Savings Plan (collectively, the "Plans"), to vote as indicated on the reverse side of this card all shares of common stock of Alaska Air Group, Inc. (the "Company") allocated to me in any of the Plans at the 2004 Annual Meeting of Stockholders of the Company and adjournment thereof.

-I understand that if I sign but do not indicate a choice on any of the proposals on the reverse side of this card, the trustee will vote my shares in the same proportion, for or against, as the shares for which instructions were received, except for shares held by Fidelity which will not be voted if no choice is indicated.
+I understand that if I sign but do not indicate a choice on any of the proposals on the reverse side of this card, the trustee will vote my shares in the same proportion, for or against, as the shares for which instructions were received.

-IMPORTANT: TO BE SIGNED AND DATED ON THE REVERSE SIDE.
+SEE REVERSE SIDE IMPORTANT: TO BE SIGNED AND DATED ON THE REVERSE SIDE.
+SEE REVERSE SIDE